-Charles O. Brown was born in New York in 1920.
-In Rye his family lived at 24 Hillcrest Lane and were members of the Presbyterian Church.
-Charles was a Rye High School Graduate, Class of 1938.
+Charles O. Brown was born May 5, 1922, in Syracuse to Charles O. and Helen Purington Brown.
+The family moved to Rye when he was a child and lived at 24 Hillcrest Lane.
+They were members of the Presbyterian Church and Charles was a Rye High School Graduate, Class of 1938.

 Promoted to First Lieutenant

 Charles O. Brown, Jr. , 24 Hillcrest Lane, Rye, N. Y. , was recently promoted from second lieutenant to first lieutenant.

 PAGE FOUR THE RYE CHRONICLE Friday, January 29, 1943

-He later returned to Rye and married Nancy Hamilton on Oct 25, 1952, in Scared ale.
-They lived in Chicago for three years, where Mr. Brown worked for American Cyanamid.
+He later returned to Rye and married Nancy Hamilton on Oct 25, 1952, in Scarsdale.
+They lived in Chicago for three years, where Charles worked for American Cyanamid.
 They then returned to Rye.